cloudfoundry/gorouter/README.md

 number of connections.
 If multiple endpoints match with the same number of least connections, it will select a random one within those least connections.

-_NOTE: GoRouter currently only supports changing the load balancing strategy at the gorouter level and does not yet support a finer-grained level such as route-level.
+_NOTE: Gorouter currently only supports changing the load balancing strategy at the gorouter level and does not yet support a finer-grained level such as route-level.
 Therefore changing the load balancing algorithm from the default (round-robin) should be proceeded with caution._

-## When terminating TLS in front of GoRouter with a component that does not support sending HTTP headers
+## When terminating TLS in front of Gorouter with a component that does not support sending HTTP headers

 ### Enabling apps and CF to detect that request was encrypted using X-Forwarded-Proto